sunsande/Vue.js-ASP.NET-MVC-intergration/README.md

 ```
 ![Command propmt](img/vuejs_command.png)

-I would select the defaults here, but you may configure the Vue.js project as you needed it and then:
+I would select the defaults here, but you may configure the Vue.js project as you need it and then:
 - run on the command line `cd vuejs_src`
 - run `npm run serve`
 - the result should be  something like: ![MVC in the browser](img/vuejs_running.png)